danielmklein/lotrb/README.md

 ## Code of Conduct

-Everyone interacting in the Lotrb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/lotrb/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the lotrb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/danielmklein/lotrb/blob/main/CODE_OF_CONDUCT.md).